Alam1386/SeniorCare/README.md

 ------------------------------------------------------
 ### About:

-Insta News is the second web developemnt project in Red Academy.
-It is a dynamic web page that contains the top stories from the New York Times.
-We obtain the top stories from New York Times through using API. we put the URL link using AJAX format in javaScript.

-### Programs used in this Project:

-* HTML
+Seniorcare is a full stack mobile application for the client Senior Care Connect, which was built with five other developers.
+The App accepts two major clients; the care giver and family member looking for the service.
+The professionally certified care givers can register in the App and apply for the job.
+They can apply for multiple jobs and can chat with the person looking for such a service.
+It is powerfull App that can host thousands of job application and many other useful services dedicated to seniors who are in need of assistance.

+## Technoloogies used:

-* CSS/SCSS/SASS
+* React Native
-* Javascript
+* Redux
-* jQuery
+* Apollo
-* Gulp
+* GraphQL

-### Software used in this Project:

- * Brackets Text Editor
+* Express
- * iTerm2
+* PostGreSQL
 * Git

+## Software used in this Project:

+* Visual Studio Code
+* GitHub
 * Google Chrome Developer Tools

- ### Developed by:
+## Developed by:
- Alam Talash
+Alam Talash & five classmates

 @: RED Academy Toronto

- ### Date: 31 Jan 2019
+#### Date: June 2019